-When you register on the register of pledges you provide your personal data to us, including your name address and contact details.
-We process this data for the purposes of giving effect to your pledge, including:
+When you engage with us around our migration services, either as a potential pledger or a potential beneficiary, you provide your personal data to us.
+This may include your name address and contact details, temporary protection numbers or other identifiers and other data.
+We process this data for the purposes of giving effect to pledges, including:

-- 1. Validating and checking the suitability of your pledge. - 2.
-Entering the pledge data on a CRM for the purposes of effective pledge management.
+- 1. Validating and checking the suitability of your pledge. - Entering the pledge data on CRM system for the purposes of effective pledge management.
 The Department of Children, Equality, Disability, Integration and Youth is the joint controller of this data, and they can be contacted at www.gov.ie/dcediy - 3.
 Coordinating with other agencies for the purposes of operating and managing the CRM and the matching of pledges with beneficiaries. - 4.
-Making follow up contact with you in relation to giving effect to your pledge.
-Such contact may be by telephone, email, post, fax or any other means of communication the details of which you have shared with us and may be initiated by us or by our partner agencies as set out below.
+Making follow up contact with pledgers and beneficiaries in relation to giving effect to pledges.
+Such contact may be by telephone, email, post, fax or any other means of communication the details of which have you have shared with us and may be initiated by us or by our partner agencies as set out below.

-We rely on consent you give when you register for these activities, as well as our legitimate interest in matching you as a pledger with beneficiaries to give effect to your pledge.
+We rely on consent you give when you register for these activities, our legitimate interest in matching pledgers with beneficiaries and to give effect to pledges or the public interest in providing humanitarian services in carrying out this work.
 Where you have given consent, you can withdraw consent at any time by emailing dpo@redcross.ie.
 Withdrawal of consent does not affect any legitimate processing which took place prior to the withdrawal.
 In carrying out our work in relation to pledges, we may share your personal data with third parties.
-Set out below is a list of third parties with whom we work in relation to the register of pledges and with whom your personal data may be shared.
+Set out below is a list of third parties with whom we work in relation to the pledged accommodation and with whom your personal data may be shared.
 This includes the following organisations and bodies (please note that this list may change over time):

-- Department of Defence

 - o Department of Children, Equality, Disability, Integration and Youth

 - Department of Justice

-- Deloitte

-- An Garda Siochana
+- o An Garda Siochana

 - Local Authorities

-- o Engineers Ireland
+- Engineers Ireland

 - Institute of Professional Auctioneers and Valuers (IPAV)

-- Arup Consulting Engineering
+- o Arup Consulting Engineering

 - International Organisation for Migration (IOM)

-- Peter McVerry Trust (PMVT)

 - Helping Irish Hosts (HIH)

-- SalesSense Ltd
+- o Uniquely Ltd

+- o Docusign

-- TEKenable Ltd
+- o Sysco